 Defrag your Hard Disks

-Edited by Seighart, Anonymous, Charmed, Melsan and 2 others
+Edited by Seighart, Charmed, Melsan, Lynn and 1 other

 You can defrag your hard drive weekly to avoid errors and make your system in tip top shape.
 If you run Windows computer these instructions will work for you.
 Windows has a built in defragmenter program.

 Instructions to defragment your hard disk in Windows

 - 1Go to my computer by clicking start button then my computer.Advertisement

 - 2Go to your drive properties by right clicking on the icon (e.g Local Disk (C:)) and select properties.Advertisement